Instadapp/docs/content/home.md

 ## Casting Spells

 **Spells** denotes a sequence of connector functions that will achieve a given use case.
-Spells can comprise of any number of functions across any number of connectors.
+Spells can comprise of any number of functions across any number of index.

 With this SDK, performing DeFi operations on your dapp consists of creating a `spells` instance to add transactions.
 Here is where you can initiate complex transactions amongst different protocols.